Skip to content

 Frequently Asked Questions

-Margin is the collateral you deposit to open a position.
-'Isolated' margin limits risk to that position; 'Cross' margin uses your entire account balance.
+Margin is the collateral you deposit to open a leveraged position.
+Leverage is the multiplier applied to your margin.

 Margin trading carries significantly higher risk than spot trading.
-Beginners should first master spot trading, understand technical analysis, and practice with very small positions or testnet accounts before using leverage.
-Start with low leverage (2x–3x) and strict stop-losses.
+Beginners should first master spot trading, understand technical analysis, and practice with very small positions.

 Derivatives are complex financial instruments that carry a high risk of rapid capital loss.
 Leveraged trading (futures, perpetual contracts, margin trading, options) can result in losses that exceed your initial investment.
 The majority of retail investor accounts lose money when trading derivatives.